APTC Income 2022 & Tax Form 1040 APTC (Advanced Premium Tax Credit)

 Please use these Resources for Determining Your Estimated Premium Subsidy

 Federal Poverty Level (FPL) A measure of income issued every year by the Department of Health and Human Services (HHS).
 Federal poverty levels are used to determine your eligibility for certain programs and benefits, including savings on Marketplace health insurance, and Medicaid and CHIP coverage.
-The 2020 federal poverty level (FPL) income numbers below are used to calculate eligibility for Medicaid and the Children's Health Insurance Program (CHIP).
-2019 numbers are slightly lower, and are used to calculate savings on Marketplace insurance plans for 2020
+The 2021 federal poverty level (FPL) income numbers below are used to calculate eligibility for Medicaid and the Children's Health Insurance Program (CHIP) and are used to calculate savings on Marketplace insurance plans for 2022.

 2020 Poverty Guidelines Income Chart